TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/Programming/Using ESPHome/Adding Deep Sleep/README.md

 If your device is being used in a stable *WiFi*, and not switching back and forth between different *SSIDs*, do this:

 * **Save RAM:** Remove `captive_portal:` as well as the `ap:` access point.
 Removing the internal web server saves a significant amount of RAM.
 * **Save Battery Power:** Add `fast_connect: true` to `wifi:`.
 This skips scanning available *WiFi networks* (which doesn't make sense when you always connect to the same *SSID* anyway).
-This speeds up *WiFi connect*, and saves valuable battery power, especially if you later use *deep sleep* and wake up your board only occasionally, i.e. to take sensor readings.
+This also speeds up *WiFi connect*, and saves valuable battery power, especially if you later use *deep sleep* and wake up your board only occasionally, i.e. to take sensor readings.

 > [!TIP]
 > You may want to remove `logger:` along with all log messages once you have debugged your device.
 This again saves battery power and minimizes *WiFi transmissions*.